jostylr/event-when/README.md

 * 0 arguments.
 Leads to the scope keys being returned.
 * 1 arguments.
 Leads to specified scope's object being returned.
 * 2 arguments (str, whatever).
 Stores obj as scope.
 Emitter returned for chaining.
 * 2 arguments (true, key).
-This returns a scope, creating a new Map() if needed.
+This returns a scope, creating a object (with no default properties) if needed.

 __example__